 Relative humidity measures the actual amount of moisture in the air as a percentage of the maximum amount of moisture the air can hold.

 All the numbers here are averages for the years 1961 to 1990.

 In this table, the Daily number is the average of humidity readings taken every three hours throughout the day.
-Morning percentages are for 7 am and Afternoon measures are for 4 pm local standard time.
+Morning percentages are for 6 am and Afternoon measures are for 3 pm local standard time.
 At the one exception, Goodland, humidity data are for 8 am and 5 pm.

 Highest and Lowest Humidity

-Below are the averages during September for maximum and minimum humidity levels in New York.
+Below are the averages during September for maximum and minimum humidity levels in Kansas.
 The hours when this month's highest and lowest humidity readings usually occur are given in local standard time.

 World Data Center for Meteorology.
 Climate of the World.